999: Nine Hours, Nine Persons, Nine Doors: Release

 999 was originally released in Japan by Spike on December 10, 2009, for the Nintendo DS.
 An American release followed on November 16, 2010.
 In the United States, a replica of the in-game bracelets was included with pre-orders at GameStop; due to low pre-orders, Aksys made these available on their website's shop, both separately and bundled with the game.
 Upon release, 999 became the eleventh and ultimately final Nintendo DS game to be rated M by the ESRB.
 It was a commercial failure in Japan, with 27,762 copies sold in 2009 and an additional 11,891 in 2010, reaching a total of 39,653 copies sold.
 Meanwhile, American sales were described as being strong; according to Uchikoshi, this was a surprise, as the visual novel genre was seen as being particular to Japan and unlikely to be accepted overseas.

 In addition to the game, other 999 media was released.
 The game's soundtrack was published by SuperSweep on December 23, 2009.
 A novelization of the game, Kyokugen Dasshutsu 9 Jikan 9 Nin 9 no Tobira Alterna, (Note: Kyokugen Dasshutsu 9 Jikan 9 Nin 9 no Tobira Orutana (極限脱出 9時間9人9の扉 オルタナ)) was written by Kenji Kuroda and released by Kodansha in 2010 in two volumes, titled Jou and Ge.
 (Note: Jou (上) and Ge (下)) Coinciding with the release of the game's sequel, Zero Escape: Virtue's Last Reward (2012), 999 was reprinted under the title Zero Escape: Nine Hours, Nine Persons, Nine Doors, with new box art featuring the Zero Escape brand.

 An iOS version of the game, 999: The Novel, was developed by Spike Chunsoft as the second entry in their Smart Sound Novel series.
 It was released in Japan on May 29, 2013, and worldwide in English on March 17, 2014.
 This version lacks the Escape sections of the Nintendo DS version, and features high resolution graphics and an added flowchart that helps players keep track of which narrative paths they have experienced; additionally, dialogue is presented through speech bubbles, and an extra ending is included.
 This version has since been removed from the App Store.

 Zero Escape: The Nonary Games, a bundle that contains remastered versions of 999 and Virtue's Last Reward, was released for Microsoft Windows, PlayStation 4 and PlayStation Vita in the West on March 24, 2017.
 People who purchased the Windows version through Steam in its first week of release received a complimentary soundtrack, with songs from 999 and Virtue's Last Reward.
 In Japan, the Microsoft Windows version launched on March 25 and the console versions on April 13.
 The European PlayStation Vita version was released on December 15.
 The Nonary Games was later released for Xbox One on March 22, 2022, and was added to the Xbox Game Pass service for console, PC and cloud on the same date.
-The 999 remaster retained most of the features from The Novel, but the new ending was not included.
+The 999 remaster retained most of the features from The Novel, but the extra ending from the iOS version was not included.